 The County provides incarcerated persons with disabilities access to accessible showers by housing the incarcerated persons in locations with accessible showers or escorting the incarcerated persons to the accessible shower locations.
-In addition, the County provides incarcerated person access to shower chairs.
-While accessible showers are available, the need to escort incarcerated persons to other locations for access to showers has created delays at times.
-DRC received one report that a person with a disability had to wait one week before a shower escort was available.
+In addition, the County provides incarcerated persons access to shower chairs, although some individuals have complained about being denied access to a shower chair despite concerns about instability related to their mobility disability.